recbus/caribou/README.md

 3. and that the only reliable record of prior migrations is the database itself.

 ## Migrations are arbitrary transactions
-Migrations must be atomic, consistent, isolated and durable (ACID) and so caribou encourages you to represent a migration as a single transaction.
+Migrations must be atomic, consistent, isolated and durable (ACID) and so caribou encourages you to represent each migration as a *single* transaction.
 Otherwise caribou is unopinionated, allowing the transaction data to be schema changes, seed data additions, domain data corrections, etc.

 Migration transaction data can be either literal data (`tx-data`) or the return value of a (presumably pure) user-supplied `tx-data-fn` function.
 Transaction data can include attributes of the transaction itself (a "reified" transaction).

 ## Migrations are best expressed as a dependency graph
-"Later" migrations can depend on prior migrations.
+"Later" migrations can depend on "prior" migrations.
 For example, in order to transact seed data (migration "B") the underlying schema (migration "A") must have been previously transacted.
 But migrations are not simply a linear chain of dependencies: schema migration "C" might be totally independent of schema migration "D".
 It is valuable to preserve the flexibility inherent in independent migrations -especially when working on teams building independent features.

 In caribou, topological sorting of the migration dependency *graph* informs the order in which migrations are applied when multiple migrations are pending.
-And because a migration dependency graph may have multiple valid topological sorts, caribou allows the history of applied migrations to vary as long as the order is a valid topological sort.
+And because a migration dependency graph may have multiple valid topological sorts, caribou allows the history of applied migrations to vary as long as the order is a valid topological sort of the migrations source data.

 Consider the following migrations, where each key is the name of a migration and its dependencies are the associated value (a set):